iltommi/qdb-documentation/source/concepts/data_transfer.rst

 In either case, what was previously considered a conflict is now the expected behaviour.

-While this was a simple two-client example, the API also provides options for more complex scenarios, thanks to the get_update and compare_and_swap commands. get_update atomically gets the previous value of an entry and updates it to a new one. compare_and_swap updates the value if it matches and returns the old/unchanged value.
+While this was a simple two-client example, the API also provides options for more complex scenarios, thanks to the get_and_update and compare_and_swap commands. get_and_update atomically gets the previous value of an entry and updates it to a new one. compare_and_swap updates the value if it matches and returns the old/unchanged value.
 For more information, see the :doc:`../api/index`.

 A more complex data conflict